openstack-archive/sahara/doc/source/restapi.rst

 the Identity service, please see the `keystone project developer documentation
 <http://docs.openstack.org/developer/keystone/>`_

-With each request, a user must specify the OpenStack tenant(now known as project) in the url path, for example: '/v1.1/{tenant_id}/clusters'.
-Sahara will perform the requested operation in the specified tenant using the provided credentials.
-Therefore, clusters may be created and managed only within tenants to which the user has access.
+With each request, a user must specify the keystone project (previously tenant) in the url path, for example: '/v1.1/{tenant_id}/clusters'.
+Sahara will perform the requested operation in the specified project using the provided credentials.
+Therefore, clusters may be created and managed only within projects to which the user has access.

 1.2 Request / Response Types
 ----------------------------